redhat-developer/vscode-yaml/README.md

 ##### Adding custom tags

 In order to use the custom tags in your YAML file you need to first specify the custom tags in the setting of your code editor.
-For example, we can have the following custom tags:
+For example, you can have the following custom tags:

 ```YAML
 "yaml.customTags": [